#466 - The UK’s Dumb Plums, The McFlurry Route and The Menutality Monster

 Lasagna,

-spaghetti bolognese,
+cannelloni, spaghetti bolognese,

 sort of seafood spaghetti, tagliatelli, cheesecake,

-chocolate brownie, cappuccino, only can't have drinks, bruschetta garlic bread,
+chocolate brownie, cappuccino, only can't have drinks, bruschetta, garlic bread,

-caccio pepe,
+cacio pepe,

-children's pasta, pasta arabriata,
+children's pasta, pasta rabriata,

 mushroom